almerrifield/ClimSIPS/readme.md

 - an option to run the selection step in parallel on multiple cores (max_workers)
 - option to output the minimum or the next to minimum of the cost function (min2)

-To run ClimSIPS, please pass the path to your predictors directory (see above) and set the following inputs in config_climsips.ini:
+To run ClimSIPS, please set the following inputs in config_climsips.ini:

 ``` python
     #### pre-processing inputs ####